pyladies/pyladies/www/_posts/2014-03-27-pyladies-events-at-pycon2014.md

 PyLadies Booth
 -------------------------
-*When:* Thursday evening; Friday and Saturday 10AM-5PM *Where:* Expo hall, Montréal Convention Center
+*When:* Thursday evening; Friday and Saturday 10AM-5PM *Where:* Expo hall, Montreal Convention Center

 Be sure to visit the PyLadies booth at PyCon to grab a PyLadies sticker and get a PyLadies shirt (sold by donation).